TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/java/index.md

 - Ashish Aggarwal
 - Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 29 2023 21:43:56.
 The solution was first committed on Oct 05 2020 19:23:45.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution